BonsaiDen/JavaScript-Garden/doc/hasownproperty.md

 ### hasOwnProperty

-If you want to check whether a object a property defined on *itself*, you have to use the `hasOwnProperty` method which all objects inherit from `Object.prototype`.
+If you want to check whether a `Object` has a property defined on **itself** (and not just somewhere on the [prototype](#prototype) chain), you have to use the `hasOwnProperty` method which all objects inherit from `Object.prototype`.

-While it's tempting to just do a `Foo.bar !== undefined` this is in no way safe.
+While it is tempting to just do a `Foo.bar !== undefined` this is in no way safe.
-While JavaScript does return `undefined` for non-existent properties, they property might very well exist, but it's value is set to `undefined`.
+Although JavaScript does return `undefined` for non-existent properties, they property might very well exist, but it's value just happens to be set to `undefined`.

-Also using the `in` operator doesn't work either, since it *does* traverse the prototype chain upwards until it finds a property with the specified name.
+Additionally, using the `in` operator doesn't work either, since it **does** traverse the prototype chain upwards until it finds a property with the specified name.

-**Examples**
+**Example**

-    // Poisoning Object.prototype, NEVER do this
-    Object.prototype.bar = 1;
+    // Poisoning Object.prototype, NEVER do this, it calls for trouble Object.prototype.bar = 1;
     var foo = {goo: undefined};